flindeberg/internet-tools/README.md

 ### Chrome-headless automation

-This project is dependent on `chrome-har-capturer` (see https://github.com/cyrus-and/chrome-har-capturer) to captur hars with the help of Google Chrome / Chromium.
+This project is dependent on `chrome-har-capturer` (see https://github.com/cyrus-and/chrome-har-capturer) to capture hars with the help of Google Chrome / Chromium.

 Chrome or Chromium is easily installed by either your package manager or by googling a download link.
 As long as the version is relatively modern there should be no issues.